 We're working to be a voice of sanity on some difficult topics

 and a community for folks who are trying to figure out spirituality, personal development, what the heck it's all about, and stuff like that.

 That's why we're trying to do, anyways. :)

 Welcome to The Adventure.

-So that's the short version of what we're doing here.
+That's the short version of what we're doing.